-As illustrated in Figure 3 above, the Automatic Transmission path incorporates various branch points (and conversions), defining the mutual exclusivity of technologies within the pathway.
-The arrows connecting the individual technologies may be followed to determine the possible progression options the model may follow as it upgrades a vehicle's transmission.
+As illustrated in Figure 3, above, the Automatic Transmission path incorporates various branch points (and conversions), defining the mutual exclusivity of technologies within the pathway.
+The arrows connecting the individual technologies may be followed to determine the possible progression options the modeling system may follow as it upgrades a vehicle's transmission.
 Traversing through the connecting arrows down one of the branches, however, will disable the conflicting technologies on one or more of the other branches.
 Since the Automatic Transmission path includes technologies that serve as conversion points, in some cases, only a portion of the branch may be disabled by the model.
-For example, if a vehicle starts with the AT5 transmission technology and continues to AT8, the AT6L2, DCT6, and DCT8 technologies will become unavailable.
-Since CVTL2 follows from AT6L2 (or from CVT), for this example, the CVTL2 technology is not otherwise reachable from AT8, and will thus be disabled from future applications as well.
-However, since AT8L2 converges from AT8 and AT6L2, that technology continues to remain available.
+For example, if a vehicle starts with the AT5 transmission technology and continues to AT8L2, the DCT6 and DCT8 technologies will become unavailable.
+Since CVTL2 follows from AT8 (or from CVT), for this example, the CVTL2 technology is not otherwise reachable from AT8L2, and will thus be disabled from future applications as well.